michaeltlombardi/pentola/content/introduction/layout.md

 For example, I am a Pentolan, and I'm writing this field guide.

-There is, however a grain of truth - the vast and multitudinous population of our city does not, largely, know how to read and write.
+There is, however a grain of truth—the vast and multitudinous population of our city does not, largely, know how to read and write.
 Nor do they need to!
-Most of them have apprenticed to a Guild or learned the Craft from a family member or friend - and we teach all of our children the _Auratic Vision_ and _Message_ dweomers, of course.
+Most of them have apprenticed to a Guild or learned the Craft from a family member or friend—and we teach all of our children the _Auratic Vision_ and _Message_ dweomers, of course.

 Most Pentolans never learn to read not, as the Aydlinars would have you believe, because their lack of enlightenment leaves them unable to do so, but _simply because it isn't necessary_.